The latest research, data, and insights from the pages of Knowledge@Wharton

 U.S. Infrastructure: Who Should Pay The Bill?

-From left-wing progressives to right-wing libertarians, nearly every faction of the American political spectrum agrees that the infrastructure in the U.S. desperately needs a rapid upgrade.
+From left to right, nearly every faction of the American political spectrum agrees that the infrastructure in the U.S. desperately needs a rapid upgrade.
 But how will a potential $1 trillion plan be financed?
 Robert Inman, Wharton professor of business economics and public policy, addressed the strengths and weaknesses of public-private partnerships, “infrastructure banks,” and other alternatives.

 Inman explained that there are four possible kinds of infrastructure projects: interstate projects that are publicly funded; interstate projects that are privately financed; state and local projects that are publicly financed; and state and local projects that are privately financed.